ottenwbe/pi-jenkins-ssh-agent/README.md

 version: // the ssh agent image is tagged as <major_version>.<minor_version>.<date of the build>
   major: <major_version>
   minor: <minor_version> // automatically incremented once the base image is updated to a newer tag
-maintainer: // label for the Docker image
+maintainer: // label for the docker image
-DockerOrg: // the Docker organization to which the built image is pushed
+DockerOrg: // the docker organization to which the built image is pushed
-app: jenkins-ssh-agent // name of the Docker image: armv7-jenkins-ssh-agent
+app: jenkins-ssh-agent // name of the docker image: armv7-jenkins-ssh-agent
 arch: armv7
 os: linux
 releaseBranch: // only release images from this branch